The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 Offers Telehealth

-Kate Daniello is a Neuromusculoskeletal Medicine specialist and a Neurologist in Worcester, Massachusetts.
-Dr. Daniello has been practicing medicine for over 16 years and is rated as a Distinguished provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-Her top areas of expertise are Horizontal Gaze Palsy with Progressive Scoliosis, Progressive External Ophthalmoplegia, Glycogen Storage Disease Type 5, and Myasthenia Gravis.
+Kate Daniello is a Neuromusculoskeletal Medicine specialist and a Neurologist practicing medicine in Worcester, Massachusetts.
+She has been practicing medicine for over 16 years.
+Dr. Daniello is rated as a Distinguished provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
+She is also highly rated in 31 other conditions, according to our data.
+Her clinical expertise encompasses Progressive External Ophthalmoplegia, Horizontal Gaze Palsy with Progressive Scoliosis, Glycogen Storage Disease Type 5, and Myasthenia Gravis.
+Dr. Daniello is board certified in General Neurology and Neuromuscular Medicine.

 Advanced in Progressive External Ophthalmoplegia